AdriaPadilla/AdriaPadilla/README.md

-Specialized in data extraction and analysis with Python, oriented to the field of social sciences.
+Specialized in data extraction and analysis oriented to the field of social sciences.
 I am especially interested in everything related to digital platforms, social networks and web pages, which are a source of information on human behavior and social relationships.

 - 👨‍⚕️ Adrián Padilla
 - 🎓 PhD in Audiovisual Communication and Advertising (UAB).
 See my [Google Scholar Profile](https://scholar.google.com/citations?user=zKICdGIAAAAJ&hl=es)